STAND. COM. REP. NO. 3207

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO COMPENSATION OF CRIME VICTIMS,"
+"A BILL FOR AN ACT RELATING TO WORKERS' COMPENSATION MEDICAL BENEFITS,"

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2563, H.D.
+As affirmed by the records of votes of the members of your Committees on Labor and Commerce, Consumer Protection, and Health that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1778, H.D.
+1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1778, H.D.
 1, S.D.
-1, and recommends that it pass Third Reading.
+1, and be referred to your Committee on Ways and Means.